 #What to do with Egg Yolks

 I am a bit ashamed to say this, but it took me a while before I finally made my own custard for the first time.
 It is soooo much better than any instant pudding, I swear!
-Custards are nice for any kind of cake filling, below I give you three options, click on the link to get to the recipe.
+Custards are nice for any kind of cake filling, below I give you five options, click on the link to get to the recipe.

 #2 Make Yellow Gold: Lemon Curd